ryanlowdermilk/webapp-middleware-proxy/README.md

 # webapp-middleware-proxy

 A reverse-proxy powered by your production website.
-The rule-based proxy allows for modifying, overwritng and injecting HTML, JS and CSS, URL routing, caching over the top of your website!
-Create new mobile and desktop apps without ever touching your production website!
+The rule-based proxy allows modifying, overwritng and injecting of content (HTML, JS and CSS), URL routing and caching atop of your production website!
+Create new mobile and desktop apps without ever modifying your production website!

 ## Features